WildGenie/ataaof-denemeler/SoruGetir/output/md/ATA-AÖF - Dönem 2 - Yabancı Dil II - Sorular.md

     - E-) who
     ***
 1. Robin is a hero who steals from the rich and gives them to the poor.<br />
-Which of the following is the Turkish translation of the sentence above?<br />
 <strong>Aşağıdakilerden hangisi yukarıdaki c&uuml;mlenin T&uuml;rk&ccedil;e &ccedil;evirisidir?</strong>
     - A-) Robin zenginlerden &ccedil;alan bir kahraman olarak bilinir.
     - B-) Robin bir kahraman olmasına karşın yine de &ccedil;alardı.